-Recordings will be provided on request for a period of at least five years from the date of such recording or, where requested by a competent regulatory authority, for a period of seven years where the Manager can identify the call.

-If a Unitholder asks the Manager to send a recording of a particular call the Manager may ask for further information to help identify the exact call to which the Unitholder's request relates to.
+Recordings shall be provided on request for a period of at least five years from the date of such recording or, where requested by a competent regulatory authority, for a period of seven years where the Manager can identify the call.
+If an investor asks the Manager to send a recording of a particular call the Manager may ask for further information to help identify the exact call to which the request relates to.

-28.2.
 Service of Notices